abonneville/IoT-Sample/README.md

     (Other Eclipse based toolchains may also work, as long as a gcc cross-compiler is available for STM32.)

+* Clone the IoT Sample project into a local folder (e.g. IoT-Sample)

+* Launch Eclipse into your new workspace folder (e.g. IoT-Sample).
+Import each of the Eclipse projects, see below for list under Code Structure.

-* Clone the IoT Sample project and build the "Startup" project.
-Load and the "Startup.elf" using your preferred debugger (J-Link or ST-Link).
+* Build the "Startup" project.
+Load the "Startup.elf" using your preferred debugger (J-Link or ST-Link).

 Note: there are no cloud credentials or WiFi settings specficied in the code.